 Westergas is a colorful meeting point for culture in all its shapes and sizes.
 The historical site, built in 1880 as a gas factory, has been transformed into a lively, cultural village in the heart of Amsterdam.
 In this artistic haven, embraced by the green of the Westerpark, you can find a myriad of cultural expressions.
 From music and hospitality to theater and performance, from film and photography to art, dance events and even TV studios.
 This is a place where creativity, diversity and freedom are celebrated.

 Westergas is where historical value and innovative ideas come together; a unique destination for local and international visitors, with a one of a kind, but at the same time unmistakably Amsterdam-like character.
-Seven unique locations are for rent on the site.
+Three unique locations are for rent on the site.
 From the iconic Gashouder for 3500 guests, to the charming Werkkamer for up to thirty guests.

 Westergas is open seven days a week for anyone who enjoys culture in all its splendor.

 Westergas is a meeting place for enterprising people.
 We offer spaces for creative, cultural and innovative entrepreneurs, who follow their dream with passion and commitment.
 It’s an adventurous environment, where inspiring collaborations arise.
 A melting pot where everyone contributes to the area.